 Regional Early Action Planning

-The San Joaquin Valley Regional Early Action Committee for Housing (SJV REAP Committee), created by statue, will help guide the REAP planning efforts for the valley.
-The SJV REAP Committee consist of 24 members of the San Joaquin Valley regional planning agencies, cities, counties and community members.
-The SJV REAP Committee meets two to four times a year.
-The San Joaquin Valley Regional Planning Agencies’ Directors’ Committee will also advise the SJV REAP program implementation process.
+The valleywide activities are governing by the San Joaquin Valley Regional Early Action Committee for Housing (SJV REAP Committee), created by statue, which consists of 24 members of the San Joaquin Valley regional planning agencies, cities, counties and community members.
+The valleywide work program consists of two major components:

 |SJV REAP COMMITTEE MEMBERS|